 The Role of Surprise Billing Protections

-One recent improvement is the No Surprises Act, which took effect in 2022.
-This federal law protects employees from surprise out-of-network bills for emergency services, certain non-emergency services at in-network facilities, and air ambulance services.
-Under this law, out-of-network providers cannot balance bill the patient for more than the in-network cost-sharing amount.
-Instead, the insurer and provider go to an independent dispute resolution process.
+The No Surprises Act (2022) helps.
+It bans surprise out-of-network bills for emergency services, certain non-emergency services at in-network facilities, and air ambulance services.
+Under this law, out-of-network providers can't balance bill more than the in-network cost-sharing amount.
+Instead, the insurer and provider go through independent dispute resolution.
+But this doesn't cover everything—if you voluntarily choose an out-of-network provider for a non-emergency, the old rules still apply.

 Why This Matters in the WellthCare Ecosystem